The-Mastoget-Organization/about/README.md

 In case that the main processors are down, a processor located on the same server as the redirector.
 Its performance was not great but atleast its there to make sure that our system will avoid downtimes.<br>
 ✓Mastoget/Fallback - Vercel

-## Current Active Relays
+## Current Active Renderers (Formerly known as Relays)
-It gathers the data from various Mastodon instances.<br>
+It gathers the data from various Mastodon instances and displays it to your web browser.<br>
 ✓Masget1Vercel - Vercel<br>
 ✓Masget2Vercel - Vercel<br>
 ✓Masget3Vercel - Vercel<br>